opt-in, operator-moderated

 Per-booking rating

-Each review ties to a single booking.
-Unique on booking_id, so a client can't submit twice for the same class.
+Each review ties to a single booking, so a client can't submit twice for the same class.
 Rating 1-5; comment optional.

 Per-instructor average

-instructor_review_stats view averages reviews of classes that instructor taught.
-Available in the schema; surfaces on instructor profile pages later.
+Averages every review of the classes an instructor taught.
+Tracked now; shows on instructor profile pages later.

 Per-service average

-service_review_stats view averages reviews of classes of that service type — Reformer Flow vs Slow Flow Yoga vs Reformer Foundations.
-Surfaces on class detail pages later.
+Averages every review of classes of that service type — Reformer Flow vs Slow Flow Yoga vs Reformer Foundations.
+Shows on class detail pages later.

 the things buyers ask